How to Increase Sex Drive During Menopause

 Focus on Emotional Intimacy

 Intimacy involves more than what happens between the sheets.
 Feeling close to your partner can boost sexual desire.
 Seek new experiences to share, such as dining at new restaurants or vacationing in a place you've always wanted to explore, to boost those feel-good hormones.
-Sensual play, sans intercourse, can have similar effects.
-Give each other massages.
-Slow dance under the stars.
-Reminisce about what drew you together in the first place.

 About the Author